Neutron Network

 The role of decoupling

 The key to cloud computing is decoupling virtual resources from physical ones.
 The ability to abstract processors, memory, etc., from the underlying hardware enables on-demand/elastic provisioning and increased efficiency.
-This abstraction process has driven the cloud and led to various popular cloud flavors such as IaaS – Infrastructure-as-as-Service, PaaS – Platform-as-as-Service, and SaaS – Software-as-as-service, a base for OpenStack foundations.
+This abstraction process has driven the cloud and led to various popular cloud flavors such as IaaS – Infrastructure-as-as-Service, PaaS – Platform-as-as-Service, and SaaS – Software-as-as-Service, a base for OpenStack foundations.

 The fundamentals have changed, and the emerging way of consuming I.T. ( compute, network, storage ) is the new “O.S.” for the data center in the cloud.
 The cloud cannot operate automatically and needs a management suite to control and deploy service-oriented infrastructures.
-Different companies deploy different teams specialized only in managing cloud computing.
+Different companies deploy different teams that specialize only in managing cloud computing.
 Those without an in-house team get it outsourced by firms like Global Storage.

 Related: You may find the following post of interest: